docker-hy/docker-hy.github.io/docs/part-2/section-2.md

 The project [https://github.com/docker-hy/material-applications/tree/main/scaling-exercise](https://github.com/docker-hy/material-applications/tree/main/scaling-exercise) is a barely working application.
 Go ahead and clone it for yourself.
 The project already includes docker-compose.yml so you can start it by running `docker compose up`.

-Application should be accessible through [http://localhost:3000](http://localhost:3000).
-However it doesn't work well enough and I've added a load balancer for scaling.
+The application should be accessible through [http://localhost:3000](http://localhost:3000).
+However it doesn't work well enough and we've added a load balancer for scaling.
 Your task is to scale the `compute` containers so that the button in the application turns green.

 This exercise was created with [Sasu Mäkinen](https://github.com/sasumaki)